Cheah Kah Peng

-Dato' Cheah Kah Peng (謝嘉平 (谢嘉平, Chiā Ka-pêng, Ze6 Gaa1 Ping4, Xiè Jiā Píng)) is a Malaysian politician, lawyer, painter, writer, filmmaker and human rights activist.
+Cheah Kah Peng (謝嘉平 (谢嘉平, Chiā Ka-pêng, Ze6 Gaa1 Ping4, Xiè Jiā Píng)) is a Malaysian politician, lawyer, painter, writer, filmmaker and human rights activist.
 He was the Penang State Legislative Assemblyman in Malaysia for the constituency of Kebun Bunga for one term from 2013 to 2018 representing the People's Justice Party (PKR), a component party of Pakatan Harapan (PH).

 Background

 Cheah Kah Peng was born in Georgetown, Penang.
 Cheah (谢) is his family name, and Kah Peng (嘉平) is his given name.
-He attended Soochow University and University of Oxford where he studied law.
-He received the prestigious British Government Chevening Scholarship and read law in Oxford.
+He studied law in Taiwan at Soochow University, then studied law at the University of Oxford, where he had received a Chevening Scholarship.

 Living as a young traveller in Europe, Asia and Australia during the 1980s and 1990s he became involved in many civil and human rights campaign activities.
 He travelled widely as a painter, writer, filmmaker and human rights activist before he returned to Malaysia from Australia during the mid 90s, and practices laws at Cheah Kah Peng & Co., Penang.